Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 Who can apply?

-Students and PhD students can apply for Erasmus+ funding with us if...
+Students and PhD students with European or non-European citizenship can apply for Erasmus+ funding with us if...

-- they want to do an internship in a public or private institution in one of the 32 participating program countries,
+• they want to do an internship in a public or private institution in one of the 32 participating programme countries or worldwide,

-- they still have enough funding days left,
+• they still have enough Erasmus+ funding days available from their quota,

-- your university is a consortium partner of KOOR - Erasmus Services BW.
+• their university is a consortium partner of KOOR - Erasmus Services BW,

-Graduate students can apply for Erasmus+ funding with us, if...
+Graduated students with European or non-European citizenship can apply for Erasmus+ funding with us, if...

-- the internship is completed within twelve months* of their graduation,
+• the traineeship is completed within twelve months* of their graduation.

 Which stays are eligible?